British Broadcasting Corporation

 The BBC's radio studio in Birmingham, from the BBC Hand Book 1928, which described it as "Europe's largest studio" (Source: Wikimedia)

-King George V giving the 1934 Royal Christmas Message on BBC Radio.
+King George V giving the 1934 Royal Christmas message on BBC Radio.
 The annual message typically reflects on the year's major events.
 (Source: Wikimedia)

 Statue of George Orwell outside Broadcasting House, headquarters of the BBC (Source: Wikimedia)